forsvunnet/project-sync-tool/README.md

 Inspired by issues like the left-pad incident in JavaScript, `pst` offers a way to reuse code without risking external dependency failures.
 Instead of pulling code from an external repository or library, `pst` keeps everything local, ensuring that your projects won’t break if a dependency becomes unavailable or undergoes unexpected changes.

 ### Scope and Limitations
 `pst` is designed to be a local utility.
-It operates entirely on the same device, like cp or rsync, and isn’t intended to replace package managers or manage complex dependency relationships.
+It operates entirely on the same device, like `cp` or `rsync`, and isn’t intended to replace package managers or manage complex dependency relationships.
 For example:

-- **Portability**: Since `pst` tracks files with absolute paths, each user or device must configure pst with the same directory structure to use shared collections across systems.
-The configuration files are stored locally at ~/.config/project-sync-tool/.
+- **Portability**: Since `pst` tracks files with absolute paths, each user or device must configure `pst` with the same directory structure to use shared collections across systems.
+The configuration files are stored locally at `~/.config/project-sync-tool/`.
 - **Compatibility and Testing**: `pst` only copies and updates files—it doesn’t check code compatibility between projects.
 Ensuring compatibility or running tests after syncing is left to the user.

 ---